 Online payment platforms such as PayPal, Google Pay or Apple Pay prevent the retailers from seeing your payment details, so are good routes to consider.

-If you’re with a major credit card provider, paying with a credit card over a debit card means that most are obligated to refund you in certain circumstances.
+If you’re with a major credit card provider, paying with a credit card as opposed to a debit card means that most are obligated to refund you in certain circumstances.
 Payments with debit cards are unfortunately not covered by Section 75 but you may be able to explore your options using ChargeBack.

 Don't share too much personal information